 Give it the integration goal and the library: “Connect the extraction output to a Supabase table called reviews, storing the contract filename, extracted clauses as JSON, and timestamp.”
 It will write the schema, the insertion logic, and the error handling.

 Where things break: when the API is unusual, poorly documented, or has authentication patterns that differ from standard OAuth flows.
-In those cases, provide the API documentation directly in the prompt.
+In those cases, provide the API documentation directly in the prompt and test the integration with real records before relying on generated code.

 Step 5: Testing and Deploying